tychonievich/coa2-s2019/markdown/cache.md

 with two subtypes:

 Spatial locality
-:   Refers to both (a) having only a small difference in numerical address
+:   Refers to two related ideas:

+    a. having only a small difference in numerical address
-    and (b) programs where most addresses accessed are spatially local to the address accessed before them.
+    b. programs where most addresses accessed are spatially local to the address accessed before them.

 Temporal locality
 :   Refers to the accesses to a single address